sqrew/tunes/book/src/comparisons.md

 - You prefer simple APIs with automatic optimization
 - You're building procedural or generative audio
 - You want framework-agnostic code
+- You have a discrete GPU and want 500-5000x synthesis performance

 **Choose Kira if:**
 - You only need playback and basic control